Your LinkedIn picture is worth a thousand words.

 When it comes to your LinkedIn profile picture, you have two main goals – professional and approachable.
 You want to appear like the type of person someone would want to work with.
 The aim, therefore, is to choose a picture in which you look genuinely happy.
 Take inspiration from America's Next Top Model and "smize."
 That is, smile with your eyes as well as your mouth.
 It may take a few attempts to get this right, but it's worth it.

 If you're struggling to tick the right boxes, it could be worth using an app to help.
 For example, Photofeeler can help you to see how your pictures come across to onlookers.
 You simply have to upload your picture, select what type of photo it is (e.g. professional or social) and the app will tell you if it's appropriate.

 You don't want to Photoshop your way to model-like looks, but that doesn't mean that the #NoFilter rule applies here.
 Creating a professional LinkedIn photo means making yourself look as well-groomed and put together as possible.
 You don't want to change your look entirely, but there's no harm in using a mild filter (to tone down blemishes or the like).
 Try an app, such as FaceTune, to edit the picture on your phone in mere minutes.

 Now that you've got the inside scoop, is it time to change things up?
 Selecting a professional LinkedIn profile picture is one way to improve your chances when it comes to finding your perfect role.
 Follow this guide and ensure that you have the most effective photo to complement your strong LinkedIn profile.

 Click on the following link for more advice on building your personal brand online.

 LinkedIn profile picture?
 Check.
 Ready to tackle your CV?
-Get a free, professional critique with TopCV.
+Get a free, professional review from TopCV.